25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 2.3 g

 Feeling low on energy?
 A cup of pineapple might just be the antidote.
-That's because pineapple is one of nature's best sources of manganese, a trace mineral that is essential for energy production.
-A cup provides 76 percent of your daily recommended intake, making pineapple nature's answer to Red Bull.
-For more ways to boost your energy without the bull, check out these 23 Best Foods for Energy.
+That’s because pineapple is one of nature’s best sources of manganese, a trace mineral that is essential for energy production.
+A cup provides 76 percent of your daily recommended intake, making pineapple nature’s Red Bull.

 Total Sugar: 1 cup, sliced, 16.2 g